-This chapter provides an introduction to Oracle JCA compliant adapters, which enable you to integrate your business applications, and which provide a robust, lightweight, highly-scalable and standards-based integration framework for disparate applications to communicate with each other.
-The chapter provides context for the JCA Adapters within today's business application processing.
+Oracle JCA compliant adapters enable you to integrate your business applications, and which provide a robust, lightweight, highly-scalable and standards-based integration framework for disparate applications to communicate with each other.
+Get the context for the JCA Adapters within today's business application processing.

 With the growing need for business process optimization, efficient integration with existing back-end applications has become the key to success.
 To optimize business processes, you can integrate applications by using JCA 1.5 compliant resource adapters.
 Adapters support a robust, light weight, highly scalable, and standards-based integration framework, which enables disparate applications to communicate with each other.
 For example, adapters enable you to integrate packaged applications, legacy applications, databases, and Web services.
 Using Oracle JCA Adapters, you can ensure interoperability by integrating applications that are heterogeneous, provided by different vendors, based on different technologies, and run on different platforms.